ratson/react-native-superb-grid/README.md

 Responsive Grid View for React Native.

+## Features

+This is a fork of [react-native-super-grid](https://github.com/saleel/react-native-super-grid) with the following differences,

+- Rewrite in TypeScript
+- Remove 'prop-types` dependency
+- Remove usage of `defaultProps`
+- Various fixes to React hooks usages

 ## Getting Started

 This library export two components - FlatGrid (similar to FlatList) and SectionGrid (similar to SectionList).
 Both components render a Grid layout that adapts itself to various screen resolutions.